How to Process Trauma By Yourself (Without Therapy)

-I know that some people habitually avoid certain feelings because they are afraid of becoming lost in them or going insane.
-That’s not something I personally relate too–I spent many years lost in the (relative) insanity of depression and have always had a lot of emotional instability, so I guess I developed a trust that my brain will stabilize eventually, usually after a really good nap.
+If you are afraid of becoming lost in your feelings or going insane, then please, please seek help that works for you.
+That’s not something I personally relate too–I spent many years lost in the (relative) insanity of depression and have always had a lot of emotional dysregulation, and over time, I developed a trust that my brain will stabilize eventually, usually after a really good nap.

 This is just general life advice, but not everyone is the same.
 I fully believe in owning your own healing process.
-I’m just a lady on the internet, and I can’t possibly know what you are dealing with or what is best for you.
+But at the end of the day, I’m just a lady on the internet, and I can’t possibly know what you are dealing with or what is best for you.

-I do encourage you to at least experiment with going toward the pain instead of away from it.
-And working to develop a very strong mindfulness practice may alleviate this fear as well.
+I do encourage you to at least experiment with going toward the pain instead of away from it, and working to develop a very strong mindfulness practice.

 As with anything, your mileage may vary.

 If you feel like what I wrote here would be too dysregulating, I recommend the Crappy Childhood Fairy’s Daily Practice as a way to develop more emotional stability and brain regulation in a gentle way.

 I’m not a therapist or a guru, just a fellow seeker who has been there, healed that, and wants to share.
 I firmly believe we can all heal, and its often a winding road to get there.
 The more we share what works and help each other, the more we can all benefit.

 If my writing has helped you, you can leave a tip at buymeacoffee.com, leave a comment below, learn more about me, or follow me on Instagram.

 I’m also looking to start a community of people looking to build authentic connnections & grow together–follow the link if you are interested.